rasdaman/wcs-python-client/README.md

 - `wcs` - the main library code
 - `tests` - testing code
 - `docs` - documentation in reStructuredText format

+The `./pylint.sh` script should be executed before committing code changes.

 ## Tests